 Additional means-tested programs on which NETWORK works include:

-- Low-Income Home Energy Assistance Program funds, which have been cut even though they have only been available to about 30% of those eligible
+- Low-Income Home Energy Assistance Program (LIHEAP) funds, which have been cut even though they have only been available to about 30% of those eligible.

-- Funding for Supplemental Nutrition Assistance Program (SNAP, better known as “food stamps”), which is in jeopardy as of September 2013.
-Some in the House want to change the program from mandated to discretionary, and recent legislation has already placed stringent limiting regulations on eligibility and drastically cut benefits.
-The temporary boost to SNAP funds provided by ARRA (the “stimulus” legislation) in 2009 comes to an end on November 1, 2013 absent any new legislation.
-For families of three, the cut will be $29 a month.
+- Funding for Supplemental Nutrition Assistance Program (SNAP, better known as “food stamps”), which has been cut by $8.7 billion in the Farm Bill signed by the President on February 7, 2014.
+These cuts are on top of the cuts that occurred on November 1, 2013 when the temporary boost to SNAP funds provided by ARRA (the “stimulus” legislation) came to an end.
+For families of three, the November cut was $29 a month.
 That’s a serious loss, especially in light of the very low amount of basic SNAP benefits (about $1.40 per person, per meal).

-- Medicaid’s ability to provide medical attention to the most vulnerable, including the elderly in need of nursing care, which is in jeopardy since there have been numerous attempts to defund the Affordable Care Act as well as attempts to create spending limits for each person eligible for Medicaid.
+- Medicaid’s ability to provide medical attention to the most vulnerable, including the elderly in need of nursing care, is also in jeopardy since there have been numerous attempts to de-fund the Affordable Care Act as well as attempts to create spending limits for each person eligible for Medicaid.
 Only 26 states and the District of Columbia have expanded Medicaid to those making up to 138% of the federal poverty level.
 The remainder of the states adhere to Medicaid standards in their own respective states in which eligibility for Medicaid averages only about 67% of the federal poverty level.

-- Social Security, which continues to face proposed changes that would reduce benefits, being of greatest harm to those with the greatest need.
+- Social Security continues to face proposed changes which would reduce benefits, being of greatest harm to those with the greatest need.
 Many of these proposals have been part of attempting to revamp entitlement programs.

 Poverty levels continue to be shockingly high.
 Yet Catholic Social Tradition for more than a century has made clear that the impact of national economic policies on poor and vulnerable people is the primary criterion for judging their moral value.
-More than a dozen key Catholic writings maintain that national spending on defense seriously distorts national economic priorities and leads lawmakers to neglect programs that benefit those who need assistance the most.
+More than a dozen key Catholic writings maintain that national military spending seriously distorts national economic priorities and leads lawmakers to neglect programs that benefit those who need assistance the most.
 Those who are poor have the single most urgent economic claim on the conscience of the nation.

 Poverty is not merely the lack of adequate financial resources.
-It also entails a more profound kind of deprivation – a denial of full participation in the economic, social and political life of society and an inability to influence decisions that affect one’s life.
+It also represents a more profound kind of deprivation – a denial of full participation in the economic, social and political life of society and an inability to influence decisions that affect one’s life.
 All persons should be able to share in and contribute to the common good.
 This idea challenges privileged economic power in favor of the wellbeing of all.
 That so many people are poor in a nation as rich as ours is a social and moral scandal that we cannot ignore.
 In fact, Pope Francis, in his lifestyle and in his writings, makes clear that capitalism, the modus operandi of this country, is not just broken; it is inherently out of control.
 Trickle-down economics is a mistaken precept and overlooks the truth about the way that economic elites often act.